Use oxygen absorbers for dehydrated food when you're ready to store your vacuum-sealed dehydrated fruits and/or vegetables.

 The reason for splitting them up is we don’t want to open and seal the original big bag over and over just to take out one or two oxygen absorbers.
 Doing that would soon ruin all the other oxygen absorbers (by air infiltration) before we even get a chance to use them!

-When I'm ready to use an oxygen absorber, I simply cut along the bottom of the seal at the top of the bag, as shown here, by the white dashed line.
+When I'm ready to use an oxygen absorber, I simply cut directly beneath the old seal at the top of the bag (shown as a dashed line at the top of the bag in the photo above).

-Re-vacuum and seal the bundled oxygen absorber bag (see photo above) after taking out what you need.
+Re-vacuum and seal the oxygen absorber bag (see photo above) after taking out what you need.

 I can re-seal one of the oxygen absorber bags about four times... and if I've any remaining packets and the bag gets 'too short' to reseal, I'll put those remaining packets into a new bag and vacuum seal it!

-Oxygen absorbers are commonly used in at-home food storage and preservation for the following reasons:
+I use oxygen absorbers for dehydrated food storage for the following reasons:

-Linda recently posted on our Facebook page with this question:
+Linda posted this question on our Facebook page:

 "Hi, I am dehydrating items for a backpacking trip.
 I have some rice with Alfredo sauce going and was wondering how you know when things are dehydrated enough.
 I don't want to make anyone sick with my food."